 Africa is always described as a place where women live under the plight of patriarchy-based traditions and customs.
-But once you start reading ancient history and traditions, you’ll find out that women have always occupied very important roles in most of our societies.
+But once you start reading about ancient history and traditions, you’ll find out that women have always occupied important roles in most of our societies.

-Candace, Empress of Ethiopia (332 BC)
+1. Candace, Empress of Ethiopia (332 BC)

 Candace or Kandake is the title given to women rulers in ancient Ethiopia.
-There is one specific empress,(whose real name was believed to be Amanineras, who was more famous than the others.
+There is a one specific empress, whose real name was Amanineras, who have reigned around 332 BC more famous than the others.
 She is at the heart of many legends because she is said to have defeated King Alexander.
 She was a fierce and tactical leader.
 She was blind in one eye, lost in a battle with Romans.
-Legend says that upon hearing that Alexander the Great wanted to invade her empire, she gathered and lined up all her army and waited for him, standing on 2 elephants.
+Legend says that upon hearing that Alexander The Great was planning to invade her empire, she gathered and lined up all her army and waited for him, standing on 2 elephants.

-Yaa Asantewaa (Ghana)
+3. Yaa Asantewaa (Ghana)

 Born around 1840 into the Ashanti Kingdom in Ghana, Yaa Asantewaa was another African leader known as brave and fierce.
-Yaa Asantewaa fought the British invaders in the famously named “The golden stool fight” (1900).
+Yaa Asantewaa fought the British invaders in the famously Golden stool fight” (1900).
 After British governor Sir Frederick Hodgson demanded that he owns and seat on the Golden stool, a sacred symbol of the Ashanti empire, Yaa Asantewaa called her people to resist in these words: “If you, the men of Ashanti will not go forward, then we will.
 I call upon my fellow women.
-We will fight till the last of us die in those battlefields”.
-Women occupied prominent roles in the Ashanti culture and were involved in the government and judicial and affairs including deciding when to launch or to stop a war.
+We will fight till the last of us died in those battlefields”.
+The Ashanti culture is a matrilineal society and women occupy prominent roles in the Government affairs including deciding when to launch or to stop a war.

 The Ashanti people fought a long and fierce battle, since the beginning of British led invasions, but unfortunately were defeated in 1902.
-Yaa AAntewaa and other prominent figures of the empire were deported to the Seychelles where she died.
+Yaa Asantewaa and other prominent figures of the empire were deported to the Seychelles where she died.

 Let’s get social, let’s connect!